RolandDreger/alt-text-4-indesign/README.md

 ## Stay up to date

 To take part in the beta test or to stay up to date on the development of the plugins, you can [register on the Accessibility-4-InDesign website](https://rolanddreger.github.io/accessibility-4-indesign/).

-## License

-A license for the plugins can be purchased soon.
-The license key is then entered in the `Settings` tab.

 ## Credits